 Ferrier Acres Broadband Pilot Project

 In May 2020, Council approved a pilot project to deliver broadband service from Rocky Mountain House to Ferrier Acres.
 To read the full news release, click here.
-The total estimated cost of the project is $998,000, with federal funding covering $371,288 and the remainder of $626,712 to be funded from the approved 2020 broadband capital budget.
+The total estimated cost of the project is $998,000, with federal funding covering $371,288 and the remainder of $626,712 funded from the approved 2020 broadband capital budget.

 The project involves the installation of over 15 kilometres of fibre optic cable from Rocky Mountain House to Ferrier Acres.
 The investment represents a major step for the Core Backbone Broadband Internet Project, which aims to provide high-speed Internet connectivity to a majority of residents and businesses in the County.